 We now have evidence that PE and physical activity improves a child's academic scores.
 And activity and sports do so much more to build personality characteristic and skills.
 Check out our Benefits of PE pages or Benefits of Physical Activity pages for more information.

-See the comprehensive 2012 report on the current picture of physical education in the American education system published by AAHPERD, The American Alliance for Health, Physical Education and Dance.
+See the comprehensive 2012 report on the current picture of physical education in the American education system published by Shape America, the largest organization of professionals involved in school-based health, physical education and physical activity, who are dedicated to teaching and promoting active, healthy lifestyles..